For New and Prospective Students

 When are the sport seasons?

 Fall sports (cross country, boys' soccer, volleyball, girls' tennis, girls' golf) run from August 1 through about the end of October.
-Winter sports (basketball, indoor track, cheerleading) start in late October and end in mid-February.
+Winter sports (basketball, indoor track, swimming) start in late October and end in mid-February.
 Spring sports (outdoor track, girls' soccer, boys' tennis, boys' golf) start in mid-February and end in early May.

 Who can participate in athletics at RTHS?